-Students are allowed to bring personal printers, copiers, or scanners to use in their dorm room.
-None of this hardware is provided in the dorm room by the University, but students can use any computer lab to print.
+Students are allowed to bring personal printers, copiers, or scanners to use in their residence hall room.
+None of this hardware is provided in the residence hall room by the University, but students can use any computer lab to print.
 Personal printers do not count towards a student's print quota.

 You will need to find the driver software specific to your printer.
 You will find this either on a CD or DVD with your printer OR from the company website.
 Use the CD or DVD if you have it or search the company website to find the driver for your make and model.
 The websites for several common brands are listed:

 Your printer may be set to plug and play, which means that once you connect your printer, the computer will find the device automatically, prompt for drivers, and install.
 If an error appears asking for administrator access to proceed, see the next section of this page.